nerdfiles/proposal-planning/readme.md

 # Proposal Planning

-Let's be frank: web design was a mistake.
+Let's be frank, [Andy Clarke-style][clarke]: web design was a mistake.
+And all education is violence[1].
 You're not paying me just to hit the market when 90% of the web is inaccessible.
 And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"; that means no sandwiches for you!
 You're aware of who Bezos is, and how his